 The Paroli system, which also goes by the name Reverse Martingale, recommends that players double a bet following every win.
 This type of system is favoured by players who might have lost a lot of money on the Martingale.
 There is just as much chance that you could win or lose in any of these systems.
 Roulette is a game where the house edge cannot be changed, regardless of what you do.
 It is important to recognise this before you get reeled in by the big promises of rewards and mounting riches.

 There are many other strategies that have been used over the years.
-These are usually strategies which have been developed on basic mathematical equations and sequences.
+These are usually strategies that have been developed on basic mathematical equations and sequences.
 Whether these invite players to progressively increase and decrease their bet size or play according to a set pattern of bets, they will all fail at some point.
 Some may never work for you at all, as it is all down to chance.
 There is no getting away from this fact, sorry!